October 2022 CIR Lottery Applications Are Now Closed

-For a special ranger-guided backpacking experience, consider the Crack-in-the-Rock hike, offered on weekends in April and October.
+For a special ranger-guided backpacking experience, consider the Crack-in-the-Rock overnight hike, offered on weekends in April and October.
 This trip explores fantastic rock art and pueblo architecture in an area not normally open to the public.
-Hikes are led by a Park Ranger and a subject matter expert.
+Hikes are led by a park ranger and a subject matter expert.

 The roundtrip hike to Crack-in-Rock Pueblo and the nearby rock art is a two-day backpacking trip in an isolated area of Wupatki National Monument.
 Crack-in-Rock is a 12th- century Ancestral Puebloan site located on a mesa top.
 Numerous prehistoric and historic archeological sites are located along the way.
 These and other features will be discussed by the Wupatki National Monument staff member leading the hike.

 The hike is approximately 18-20 miles round-trip over rough desert terrain at an elevation of approximately 4,500-4,900 feet.
 The route is cross-country; there is no designated trail.
 Hiking surfaces are uneven and vary from loose cinder to sandstone and limestone outcrops and talus slopes.
 Although overall elevation gain or loss is minimal, portions of the route include hiking in and out of washes and hilly areas.
 Please note that this is a rigorous hike over difficult terrain.
 There is minimal shade along the way.
 The vegetation, although sparse in many locations, can be thorny and sharp.